sarah323/Benchmarking_project/Troubleshooting.md

 ---

-## 7. Solution: Aligning to Chromosome 22 Only
+## 7. Solution: Aligning to Chromosome 22 Only (2 workflows were followed to accomodate for different computational powers)

 * Created chr22 reference: